Part ofWhat Is Claude Code? The Complete Guide

 The honest bottom line

 There is no wrong choice here — there's a wrong match.
-Pick by your default working style:
+The Cursor vs Claude Code call comes down to your default working style, so pick by it:

 - You want to see everything → Cursor